aws-samples/data-protection/README.md

 [![Deploy workshops environment creation stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=data-protection-env-setup&templateURL=https://s3.amazonaws.com/crypto-workshop-dont-delete/template-env-setup.yaml)

-The above stack creates an Cloud9 IDE environment called **workshop-environment**
+The above stack creates an Cloud9 IDE environment called **workshop-environment** .

 ### Step 3 :

 * Navigate to the Cloud9 service within your AWS console
+* Open the Cloud9 IDE environment called **workshop-environment** .It takes about 30 seconds for the environment to start up.
 * In the Cloud9 IDE environment you will find a folder called **data-protection** in the folder pane on the left side of the screen
 * Open the file named **environment-setup.py**  in the IDE
 * Run the python module **environment-setup.py** by clicking the play button <a><img src="images/cloud9-ide-play-button.png" width="50" height="30"></a>
   on the top pane
+* This module would take about a minute to complete
 * In the runner window below you should see **Workshop environment setup was successful** printed
-* This script is run for initial environment setup that's required for these workshops
+* At this point the cloud9 environment is ready for the workshops

 # Workshops